Skip to main content

 Communicate by smiling, nodding your head, and opening your eyes wide.
 If you want to stand out, match your body language to what you’re trying to communicate.
 Saying you love people by shaking your head “no” sends a mixed signal.

-11. Humility and Self-Confidence
+11. Validate Your Humility and Self-Confidence

 C.S.
 Lewis is known for having coined a great definition of humility: “It’s not about thinking less of yourself but thinking about yourself less.”
 The interviewer knows you are looking for another position for a reason.
 You can validate your humility by pointing out the great things about your actual church or the greatness of your teammates.
 Your self-confidence is acknowledging the role you had in that.

-12. Kindness Times 3
+12. Reflect Kindness, Times 3

-Honor the people who helped you get to this place in life.
-Mentors, pastors and coaches should be mentioned in your interview.
+• Honor the people who helped you get to this place in life.
+Mentors, pastors, and coaches should be mentioned in your interview.
 No one gets to where they are on their own.

-Be kind to the church or interviewer as well.
-Speak well of their process, communication, or availability.
 If none of these are true, find something to say that will show your kindness.

 13. Follow-Up

 Following up, in this case, is all about showing gratitude, interest in the role and the church, and being open to the next steps.
 Many candidates will do this.
-You can stand out by doing a double follow up.
+You can stand out by doing a double follow-up:

 Having done all this, you still may not get the position.
 Be OK with that.
 By being the man or woman of God you aspire to be before doing His work, you will uncover the place where your character and capabilities will bloom.
 David was in the fields, tending his father’s sheep, forgotten by his family, while the prophet Samuel was searching for the new king on God’s behalf.
 God knew where David was.
-He knew who he was, and nothing could prevent the young shepherd boy to receive the anointing God had intended for him.
+He knew who he was, and nothing could prevent the young shepherd boy from receiving the anointing God had intended for him.
 The same goes for you!